 The General Partner agreed to reimburse the Partnership for issue costs in excess of 7.75% of the gross proceeds of Limited Partnership Units.
-During 2013, the Partnership incurred \$120,675 of issue costs in excess of 7.75% of gross proceeds from issuance of Limited Partnership Units, this amount has been paid in full.
+During 2013, the Partnership incurred \$120,675 of issue costs in excess of 7.75% of gross proceeds from issuance of Limited Partnership Units.